DanielSchneider404/DanielSchneider404/README.md

 </table>

 <br>
-By the way, I'd also love to join an Eddsworld roleplay group if anyone is looking for new members.
-I'd be really happy to meet more people in the fandom, make new friends, and roleplay together whenever everyone feels like it!
+Btw, I'd also love to join an Eddsworld roleplay group if anyone is looking for new members.
+I'd be really happy to meet more people in the fandom, make new friends, and roleplay together whenever everyone feels like it!!
 <p align="center">
   <img width="700" src="https://github.com/user-attachments/assets/cea7244f-00c6-4a20-ab41-e3e50421a494" />
 </p>